nlebedenco/Carambolas/README.md

 ### Clumsy

-[Clumsy](https://jagt.github.io/clumsy/) is network packet capture program that runs in user-mode and is capable of intercepting packets to simulate degraded network conditions in real-time.
+[Clumsy](https://jagt.github.io/clumsy/) is a network packet capture program that runs in user-mode and is capable of intercepting packets to simulate degraded network conditions in real-time.

-Add a preset filter line like the following in the config.txt file to affect hosts connected by the loopback interface on the same port used in integration tests (1313):
+Add a pre-set filter line like the following in the config.txt file to affect hosts connected by the loopback interface on the same port used in integration tests (1313):

 ```
 carambolas: udp and outbound and loopback and (udp.DstPort == 1313 or udp.SrcPort == 1313)